centroid_sources#

 photutils.centroids.centroid_sources(data, xpos, ypos, box_size=11, footprint=None, mask=None, centroid_func=<function centroid_com>, **kwargs)[source]#

-Calculate the centroid of sources at the defined positions.
+Calculate the centroid of sources at the defined positions in a 2D array using a specified centroid function.

 A cutout image centered on each input position will be used to calculate the centroid position.
 The cutout image is defined either using the box_size or footprint keyword.
 The footprint keyword can be used to create a non-rectangular cutout image.